czbiohub-sf/iohub/README.md

 >  ```buildoutcfg
 >  jupyter notebook
 >  ```
 We recommend installing `cupy` before running uPTI simulation because uPTI computation takes up more resources.
-3D uPTI reconstruction with array size of (200, 200, 100) can take 5 minutes with GPU computing.
+3D uPTI simulation with array size of (200, 200, 100) takes 20 minutes and the reconstruction of the same-size array takes 10 minutes on a NVIDIA Titan Xp GPU.

 ## License
 Chan Zuckerberg Biohub Software License